echoDaveD/MqttMySQLLogger/README.md

 * Then type Startup Applications and open that app.
 * Here Click the Add Button on the right.
 * There fill in the details and in the command area browse for your Python File and click Ok.
-* Test it by Restarting System .
-Done .
-Enjoy !!

 you can also start it with an cron or run it es a service.